marcglasberg/i18n_extension/README.md

 fewer widgets.
 This current package is also about reducing boilerplate for translations, so it doesn't do anything you can't already do with plain old `Localizations.of(context)`.

-That said, this package is meant both for the one person app developer, and the big company team.
+That said, this package is meant both for the one person app developer and the big company team.
 It has you covered in all stages of your translation efforts:

-1. When you create your widgets, it makes it easy for you to define which strings should be translated, by simply adding `.i18n` to them.
+1. When you create your widgets, it makes it easy for you to define which strings should be translated by simply adding `.i18n` to them.
 These strings are called _"translatable strings"_.

 2. When you want to start your translation efforts, it can automatically list for you all strings that need translation.
 If you miss any strings, or if you later add more strings or modify some of them, it will let you know what changed and how to fix it.

-3. You can then provide your translations manually, in a very easy-to-use format.
+3. You can then provide your translations manually in a very easy-to-use format.

-4. Or you can easily integrate it with professional translation services, importing it from, or exporting it to any format you want.
+4. Or you can easily integrate it with professional translation services, importing it from or exporting to any format you want.

 ## Setup